 The primary advantage is the absence of comparison effects.
 Reactions reflect genuine absolute appeal rather than relative preference.
 Monadic scores are benchmarkable against category norms and historical data, making this design particularly valuable for stage-gate decisions where concepts must meet an absolute performance threshold.

 The trade-off is sample efficiency.
 Testing five concepts monadically requires five times the sample of sequential testing.
+At traditional research pricing, this multiplier was often prohibitive, which is why many concept testing programs defaulted to sequential designs even when monadic designs would have been methodologically correct.

 How Sequential Testing Works